 Hypnotherapy along with the other therapies that I work with such as NLP, EFT and Auriculotherapy provides a long-term solution to your addiction problem.
 We’ll work together to change your mindset; eliminating fear and weakness, and replacing them with confidence, hope and happiness.

 How many sessions will I need?

-Addiction doesn’t happen overnight, so, unfortunately, neither does recovery.
+Addiction doesn’t form overnight, so, unfortunately, neither does recovery.
 Experience shows that we can make significant progress together in an average of eight weeks.
 Across this timescale the therapy program entails: